Writing good image alt text

 Key points to remember

-• The same image can need different alt text on different pages.
+- The same image can have different alt text on different pages.

-• Include only the image information that matters for that page.
+- Include only the information in the image that matters for that page.

 Alt text is not about recreating images.
 It is about making sure no one misses the point.